 The accompanying Schedule of Expenditures of Federal Awards includes the federal grant activities of San Andreas Regional Center and is presented on the accrual basis of accounting.
-The information in this schedule is presented in accordance with the requirements of OMB Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations.
+The information in this schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
 Therefore, some amounts presented in this schedule may differ from amounts presented in, or used in the preparation of the basic financial statements.
+The purpose of the Schedule is to present a summary of those activities of San Andreas Regional Center for the year ended June 30, 2016, which have been financed by the U.S. Government.
+For purposes of the Schedule, federal awards include all federal assistance entered into directly and indirectly between San Andreas Regional Center and the federal government.
+San Andreas Regional Center did not elect to use the 10% de minimis indirect cost rate as allowed under the Uniform Guidance.

-SCHEDULE OF FINDINGS AND QUESTIONED COSTS YEAR ENDED JUNE 30, 2014
+SCHEDULE OF FINDINGS AND QUESTIONED COSTS